orangelight/DSLOG-Reader/Help.md

 # Bugs/Crashes
 If your program has crashed or you found a bug please report it in the issues or DM on ChiefDelphi.
 # Log Caching
-In order to increase performance in the Log Files Tab..
+In order to increase performance in the Log Files Tab the information for logs.
+The cache is stored in the same directory as the logs.
 # Log Files Tab
 The Log Files Tab shows all log files in the selected path (Default is C:\Users\Public\Documents\FRC\Log Files).
 Simply clicking on a item in the list will load the log.
 ## Log List